-Our guide for patients and their families was originally published in January 2007 and the latest edition was published in March 2014.
-This comprehensive, easy to understand booklet describes the risk factors of kidney cancer, the signs and symptoms of the disease, and explains the kidney cancer treatment pathway.
-It also contains a glossary of terms and questions, which patients and family members might wish to ask their clinicians during the course of their treatment.
-You can down load this as a PDF to read later or CLICK HERE to read as a book online
+Our free to order (click here) support booklets for patients and their families are comprehensive, easy to understand booklets broken into three easy to digest publication: Diagnosis, Treatments and Surgery & Recovery describing the risk factors of kidney cancer, the signs and symptoms of the disease, and explains the kidney cancer treatment pathway.
+They also contain a glossary of terms and questions, which patients and family members might wish to ask their clinicians during the course of their treatment.
+You can download this as a PDF to read later or read online CLICK HERE to go to the main page.

 Debbie Victor, Uro-oncology Clinical Nurse Specialist, Royal Cornwall Hospital, Truro.

-Understanding Kidney Cancer booklet was awarded a 4 star rating and a high ‘readability’ score by the prestigious Directory of Information Materials for People Affected by Cancer 2010/11 published by Macmillian Cancer Support.
+Our Understanding Kidney Cancer booklet was awarded a 4 star rating and a high ‘readability’ score by the prestigious Directory of Information Materials for People Affected by Cancer 2010/11 published by Macmillan Cancer Support.
 The Directory reviews 1,111 booklets and leaflets about cancer and its treatment.

 This document replaces previous guidance on percutaneous radiofrequency ablation of renal cancer (interventional procedure guidance 91).